Automatic generation of the drainage system layout

 - Manual placement of elements (e.g. two manholes) (1).

-- Manual introduction of the "Horizontal pipe layout" (2) between the centres of the elements, following the geometry and direction desired by the user (in this example, the layout is placed from the centre of one inspection hatch to another).
+- Manual insertion of the "Horizontal pipe layout" (2) between the centres of the elements, following the geometry and direction desired by the user (in this example, the layout is placed from the centre of one inspection box to another).

 - Click on the "Generate the path along the horizontal pipe route" option.